Biography of Robert Louis Stevenson

 Timeline of Robert Louis Stevenson:

 1851: The Stevenson family move to Number 1 Inverleith Terrace in Edinburgh.
 (Now numbered 9).

 1852: Alison Cunningham becomes Stevenson’s Nurse.

 1857: The Stevenson family move to 17 Heriot Row, Edinburgh.

 1862: The family travel to Bad Homburg in Germany to try and find a health cure for his father.

 1863: Family tour to the South of France, Northern Italy and Austria.
 Stevenson returns to Scotland for a short while and then goes top Mentone in France to stay with his father.

 1864: He goes to Colinton Manse to stay with his mother for a month and then returns to Edinburgh.

 1865: Robert Louis Stevenson visits Torquay with his mother.

-1866: “The Pentland Rising” is published by Andrew Eliot at his father’s expense.
+1866: “The Pentland Rising” is first published by Andrew Eliot at his father’s expense.

 1867: He goes up to Edinburgh University to study engineering.

 1868: Stevenson undertakes training on lighthouse engineering.

-1869: Joins the Speculative Society, the University debating club.
+1869: He joins the Speculative Society, the University debating club.
 Sails around the Orkneys and Shetland Isles with his father.

 1871: Robert Louis Stevenson begins studying Law at Edinburgh University.

 1873: He quarrels with his father as he says he is not a Christian.
 Meets Frances Sitwell and Sidney Colvin at Cockfield Rectory in Suffolk and then travels once more on his doctor’s advice to Mentone after a physical collapse.
 Publishes his first proper work “Roads” under the pseudonym of L.S.
 Stoneven.

-1874: Visits Paris.
-Publishes in Macmillan’s Magazine a work called “Ordered South” and “Victor Hugo’s Romances” in the Cornhill Magazine.
+1874: He visits Paris.
+He publishes in Macmillan’s Magazine a work called “Ordered South” and “Victor Hugo’s Romances” in the Cornhill Magazine.

-1875: Passes his final examinations for the Scottish Bar but never practices.
+1875: He passes his final examinations for the Scottish Bar but never practices.
 Goes on a walking tour in France.

-1876: Robert Louis Stevenson meets Mrs Fanny Osbourne at Grez-sur-Loing on his inland voyage through France.
+1876: Stevenson meets Mrs Fanny Osbourne at Grez-sur-Loing on his inland voyage through France.

 1877: He stays in Paris with Fanny.
 Publishes his first short story “A Lodging for the Night” in Temple Bar.

 1878: Fanny returns to her husband in California, USA and takes her three children with her.